-Infusion/SC Mab therapy
+Infusion/injection therapy

-- " Tysabri-natalizamab
+- " Tysabri-natalizumab

 - " Lemtrada-alemtuzumab

-- " Ocrevis---- ocrelizamab
+- " Ocrevus---- Ocrelizumab

-- " Kesimpta--ofatumumab
+- " Kesimpta---Ofatumunab

 - " Briumvi---ublituximab

+- " ABCR therapies-our mainstay for years.

+- Subcutaneous/IM

 - " For patients with spasticity, baclofen is the most effective medication.
-Tizanidine and diazepam are useful for nocturnal spasticity but are limited in their use for daytime symptoms because they cause intense somnolence. - " Pain secondary to trigerminal neuralgia and dysthesias responds well to carbamazepine, gabapentin, phenytoin, pregabalin or tricyclic antidepressants and radiosurgery - " Bladder hyperactivity is treated with oxybutynin, whereas urinary retention is treated with bethanecol.
+Tizanidine and diazepam are useful for nocturnal spasticity but are limited in their use for daytime symptoms because they cause intense somnolence. - " Pain secondary to trigiminal neuralgia and dysthesias responds well to carbamazepine, gabapentin, phenytoin, pregabalin or tricyclic antidepressants and radiosurgery - " Bladder hyperactivity is treated with oxybutynin, whereas urinary retention is treated with bethanecol.
 Fatigue may be treated with amantadine or fluoxetine. - " Erectile dysfunction can be treated with sildenafil acetate, etc - " Disease modifying therapies are contraindicated in pregnancy.